active-group/reacl/doc/intro.md

 The application state of a component should be used to represent its steady state that evolves over time, usually via user interactions.
-But somtimes a user interaction is only a discrete event that just 'happens'.
+But sometimes a user interaction is only a discrete event that just 'happens'.
 These can be modeled as *actions* in Reacl.

 As an example, we use a class that renders as a button, and *emits* an